BeyondCombustion/Glossary/README.md

 ## **"The Wand"**

-A handheld induction heater by Ispire.
+A handheld induction heater based dab kit by Ispire.

 ## **trench**